KV-CS/Mosyle-Snipe/readme.md

 If an asset already has a purchase date set in Snipe-IT, the script will respect that date and not overwrite it with the Mosyle enrollment date.

-## Logging

-The script logs information to both the console and a log file (`mosyle_snipeit_sync.log`).
-The log includes details about devices processed, assets created or updated, and any errors encountered.

 ## Automation

 You can set up a cron job or scheduled task to run the script automatically at regular intervals.